developer-onizuka/setup-centos8/README.md

 $ sudo virt-manager
 ```

-# 5. Install Ubuntu as a Virtual Machine
+# 5. Install Ubuntu as a Virtual Machine with KVM
 See also https://github.com/developer-onizuka/nvidia-docker_VirtualMachine2

 ```